Afjunior18/Simpsons-Memory-Game/README.md

 - Chrome Dev Tools: Frequently used to experiment with code and preview on different screens.
 - TinyPNG: Used for compressing and optimizing images to improve performance.
 - Simple Image Resizer: Used for resizing images. <https://www.simpleimageresizer.com/>
+- Unicorn Revealer: Chrome extension for debugging layout issues and visualizing hidden properties on webpages.
 - Animate.css: Used for animations.
 - W3Schools CSS3 Animations: Used for creating animations, especially for titles.
 - Favicon.io: Used for creating the favicon.